gyselroth/balloon/rfc/rfc3-SMB_External_Storage.md

 Unlike GridFS a new version of a file SHALL not be stored on the SMB storage.
 Since it is actively used and there SHALL not be any co existing files.
 However file revisioning MAY be achieved with other technologies such as "Previous versions" on Windows.
 Balloon MAY still track a files content history but the storage reference SHALL always point to the same blob on the SMB storage.
 Therefore it is not possible to restore files via balloon, users MAY use technologies provided by the SMB/CIFS server.
+Even though there is no content history the files version MUST increase after the content changes.

 ## Rename & move
 A rename can be properly detected if the notification listener is running, therefore an existing node MUST get renamed.
 However if the listener is not running this is not possible.